Landlord Representation

 Pass-Through Typical Cost Paid To

-Fees published 2026-05-18 and current at the date you engage.
+Pricing applies to Colorado FED matters within the described scope.
 Fees are confirmed in your engagement letter before any work begins.
 Pass-through costs are advanced by the client or reimbursed within 15 days of invoice.
 Contact us if you are a property manager or repeat-landlord referral source — volume terms are available under a separate engagement.

 From demand to writ in 14–28 days, uncontested.